Summer Mango Pie

 With a from scratch Graham cracker crust, this Summer Mango Pie is creamy, but still allows the fruity flavor of the mango to shine.
 There’s no need for any toppings, just an adornment of edible flowers for a stunning presentation.

-Perfectly creamy smooth and not too sweet, along with the delicious flavor of fresh mango and a hint of orange and that sets up to the perfect consistency without gelatin.
+Perfectly creamy, smooth and not too sweet, along with the delicious flavor of fresh mango and a hint of orange.

 What I love to do with recipes, especially desserts, is add a flavor component that enhances the flavor of the main ingredient.
 This is also true for my Chocolate Espresso Mousse.
 Coffee flavor, or in this case, espresso, enhances the flavor of chocolate.
 Just like this recipe.
 You can see the flecks of orange zest in the picture below.
-The edible flowers I used for decoration are pansies.
+The edible flowers I used for decoration are pansies from my garden.

 An easy make ahead sweet treat, I found that this pie was even better the next day.
 When it comes to the crust, I like to make a fresh cracker crust because the difference between homemade and store bought flavor is night and day.